Opinion | Do Republican moderates even know what they want?

 That may well turn out to be true.
 But what is it that these Republicans actually want?

 Keep that question in the back of your mind while we recall how “last time” went.
 When Congress was considering the recent covid relief bill, Biden sought out Republicans to talk about their ideas.
-At a White House meeting, Republicans presented their plan, which Biden found absurdly anemic given the scale of the public health and economic emergency (they wanted to spend less than a third of what the bill turned out to be).
+At a White House meeting, Republicans presented their plan, which Biden found absurdly anemic given the scale of the public health and economic emergency.
+(They wanted to spend less than a third of what the bill turned out to be.)

 Nevertheless, Biden moved a bit in their direction by making the bill’s stimulus payments phase out more quickly for those with higher incomes, an issue they raised specifically.
 So they got something — but it wasn’t enough for them, and every last Republican voted against the bill.